spree/spree/guides/content/user/products/creating-products.md

 ## Product Properties

 Depending on the nature of your store and the products you sell, you may want to add **Properties** to your product descriptions.
-Properties are typically used to provide more information about a product to help the customer make a better purchase decision.
+Properties are typically used to provide additional information about a product to help the customer make a better purchase decision.
 Here is an example of how a product's properties would display on the customer facing version of a store:

 ![New Product Variant](/images/user/properties_example.jpg)